 Sound familiar?
 I know I’ve done this plenty of times but then you get worried that maybe the lamp’s too high or too low and you end up worrying that they won’t survive the night, even more so in the colder months.

 After years of frustration and searching a range of options from different suppliers we think we’ve got a good selection of chicken brooders here at Brookfield Poultry Equipment so that brooding chickens can be a simple and enjoyable process and doesn’t have to be such a hassle.

 Our first option has proven to be by far our most popular (since electricity prices keep going up!) and is one of the easiest to set up.

 The CHICKPLATE chicken brooder plate from OLBA BV who are a leading poultry equipment manufacturer in The Netherlands.
-It’s a quality made brooder that runs at up to 75% less power than the traditional ceramic heat globes.
+Sometimes called the "electric hen" it's a quality made brooder that runs at up to 75% less power than the traditional ceramic heat globes.
 They run at a much lower wattage and so simply don’t drag the same amount of power as the globes.
 They are also manufactured with 2 fuses so that they are also a very safe option

 The CHICKPLATE chicken brooders can be assembled in minutes with four legs that can be adjusted to suit any type of chick from quail to ducklings and simply plug into any powerpoint.